Malay Democrats of the Philippines: Platform of government

 Small Filipino enterprise strengthening.
 Determine how small and medium Filipino enterprises can be made to play a bigger role in economic development.
-Resolve how they can helped to grow faster, while making vital advocates of economic nationalism.
+Resolve how they can be helped to grow faster, while making vital advocates of economic nationalism.

 Alliances

 As the party is building and strengthening its organizational structure, it is collaborating through linkages with minor party-lists and non-government organizations, people's organizations, community associations, transport organizations and fraternal organizations.

 As a parallel, its social arm, the NEPA is collaborating with government agencies in the country serving as conduit for local government units in the provision of government services.

 2013 Elections

 The Malay Democrats of the Philippines plans to take part in the 2013 local elections either by directly fielding candidates or supporting candidates supportive of the Party's principles and platform.
 Initially, Malay Democrats of the Philippines plans to make its presence felt in Region III, Region IV-A, Region VI and the National Capital Region.